Learn About Our

 Please turn your device to portrait for the best viewing.

-The Memphis MPO is responsible for three major transportation planning documents: the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), and the Unified Planning Work Program (UPWP).
-The Memphis MPO is also responsible for the creation of the Public Participation Plan (PPP) and conducting special transportation studies.
+The Memphis MPO is responsible for four major transportation planning documents: the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), the Unified Planning Work Program (UPWP), and the Public Participation Plan (PPP).
+The MPO also conducts other special transportation studies.

 The RTP guides the decision-making process for the selection and implementation of transportation projects in the Memphis MPO area.
 It outlines the policies and long-range and short-range actions that support an integrated and intermodal transportation system for the effective and efficient movement of people and goods.